ssddanbrown/inlets/README.md

 Replace the line: `- "--remote=your-public-ip"` with the public IP belonging to your VPS.

 Alternatively, see the unofficial helm chart from the community: [inlets-helm](https://github.com/paurosello/inlets_helm).

+> Note: For Raspberry Pi, you need to use the image ending in `-armhf`.

 #### Use authentication from a Kubernetes secret